Fragtality/PilotsDeck/RM.md

 - The "Standard" Size of 72x72 Pixel, for Example called `myImage.png` - it will be used for the Mini, SD and Mobile.
 - The "HQ" Size of 144x144 Pixel with a `@2x` Suffix: `myImage@2x.png` - it will be used for XL, Plus Keypads.
 - The "Plus" Size of 200x100Pixel with a `@3x` Suffix: `myImage@3x.png` - it will be used for the Plus Encoders (Touch-Display).
 Make the Background transparent if possible/applicable.
-- The Image will be selectable as `myImage`
+- The Image will be selectable as `myImage` - the other Size-Variants are not visible in the UI.
+- So if add a "HQ" or "Plus" Image, you need to also add a File without Suffix!
+-
+It is only really needed if you have multiple StreamDecks.
+For Example, if you have only have a XL and all your Icons are already 144px: just throw them in!

 You can also add new Images for the "Sub-Images" selectable in the **Korry Button** Action.
 These are stored in the `\korry` Sub-Folder of the above mentioned Path.
 These use the following Sizes (also PNG Format, preferrably with transparent Background):
 - The "Standard" Size is 54x20 Pixel with no Suffix.